streamnative/pulsarctl/docs/en/developer-guide.md

 }
 ```

-When writing test case, you need to mock a test runner.
-If the test needs to use the associated helper function, name the file `test_help.go` and write the relevant code in the file.
+When writing a test case, you need to mock a test runner.
+If the test needs to use an associated function,
+name the file as `test_help.go` and write relevant code in this file.